irahorecka/gardenofrecipes/public/recipes/md/lemon-pie-from-sammys.md

 # Lemon Pie from Sammy's

-I got the recipe from Dottie Hageman
+I got the recipe from Dottie Hageman.

 ## Ingredients